openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_F3Net.md

 [F3Net](https://github.com/weijun88/F3Net): Fusion, Feedback and Focus for Salient Object Detection.

-## Download the F3Net Model
+## Download and Convert the Model to ONNX*

-To download the pre-trained model or train model by yourself, refer to the [instruction](https://github.com/weijun88/F3Net/blob/master/README.md) in F3Net model repository.
-To obtain F3Net in ONNX* format you need to put script with next code in `src` folder of model repository and run it:
+To download the pre-trained model or train the model by yourself, refer to the [instruction](https://github.com/weijun88/F3Net/blob/master/README.md) in the F3Net model repository.
+Firstly, the model should be converted to ONNX\* format.
+Create and run the script with the following content in the `src` directory of the model repository:
 ```python
 import torch